Kirstin Heidler

 Understanding differentiation is not the same as embodying it.
 Under stress, our oldest relational patterns come online.
 Fusion and withdrawal are not moral failings; they are deeply practiced survival strategies, often learned long before we encountered NVC or any language for conscious relationship.

 For many people — especially those shaped by trauma or ongoing systemic threat — differentiation is not simply a choice.
 It is a capacity that may not yet feel safe to access.
 When the nervous system is organized around protection, staying separate while remaining connected can feel intolerable.
+Explanation alone does not shift this.
+Regulation, reflection, and repeated relational experience do.

-There is grief in this.
+There is grief in that.

 Not everyone will be able — or willing — to meet us there.

-This is not a reason for judgment.
-It is a reminder of developmental reality.
 We cannot demand differentiation from others.
 We can only cultivate it in ourselves.